alexnardini/FLAM3_for_SideFX_Houdini/README.md

 You'll find other scenarios where your iterations number will need to rise up, especially when relying heavily on containers and such.

-However from all my tests, betweem 10 and 96 iterations will get you covered on almost all your needs.
-And dnt forget you can create some beautiful fractal flames with just 6 iterations, here is one I did:
+However, from all my tests, between 10 and 96 iterations will get you covered for almost all your needs.
+And don't forget, you can create some beautiful fractal flames with just six iterations.
+Here is one I did:

 Iterations needed in FLAM3 for Houdini to resolve: **6**

 `Knot clusters - Author: Alessandro Nardini`
 ![Chaotica to FLAM3HOUDINI 04](https://github.com/alexnardini/FLAM3/blob/main/img/FLAM3H_knotCluster_HQ_iter_6.jpg)

-I could add a lot more functionalities but this project consumed me for a very long time.
+I could add a lot more functionalities, but this project consumed me for a very long time.
-Every aspects of this algorithm, once understood, look simple on the surface but they all present challenges on their own.
-It has been quite a crazy ride to pack everyhting inside this implementation.
+Every aspect of this algorithm, once understood, looks simple on the surface, but they all present challenges on their own.
+It has been quite a crazy ride to pack everything into this implementation.

-It is time to park this project for a little bit but I really, really loved the long journey on this topic and I will now for ever love fractal flames as a whole, they are awesome  ( and addictive )!
+It is time to park this project for a little bit, but I really, really loved the long journey on this topic, and I will now forever love fractal flames as a whole, they are awesome  ( and addictive )!

 ## Example flame files.

-Some of the example flame files I'm using as a proof of correctness and shipped with this implementation are created/authored by some incredible fractal artists using a variety of open source / free apps like Apophysis and Fractorium among the most popular.
+Some of the example flame files I'm using as a proof of correctness and shipped with this implementation were created or authored by some incredible fractal artists using a variety of open source and free apps like Apophysis and Fractorium among the most popular.

 Please be sure to check out their gallery: